albertattard/spring-boot-camp/docs/02-data/06-custom-queries/02-by-id.md

    The tests pass as the interaction with the repository was already implemented in the previous test.
 This works for both tests.

+## How come we did not create a test for the `findById()` method?

+The [`findById()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findById-ID-) method is provided by the  [`CrudRepository`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) interface.

+We added a test for the [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) to make sure that our entity (`OfficeEntity`) is properly mapped.
+There is no value in creating a new test for the `findById()`.

 ## What is the difference between `findById()` and `getOne()` repository methods?

 In our example we used the [`findById()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findById-ID-) method, defined by the [`CrudRepository`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) interface to retrieve the office by the given id.
 The [`JpaRepository`](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html) interface defines the [`getOne()`](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html#getOne-ID-) method, which too returns an office by its id.